• Skip to primary navigation

 The park’s icy blue glaciers, including the renowned Exit Glacier, flow into the ocean, creating a mesmerizing spectacle.
 A fjord cruise allows visitors to witness orcas, humpback whales, seals and puffins in their natural habitats, making it a paradise for wildlife enthusiasts.
 With its pristine landscapes and abundant fauna, Kenai Fjords National Park is a must-visit destination, promising an unforgettable Alaskan experience.

-Compare Your Kenai Fjords National Park Tour Options
+Compare Kenai Fjords National Park Tours

 Kenai Fjords National Park Glacier & Wildlife Cruise